 Philadelphia Talk Therapy

-*We do not accept insurance directly.
-Read our FAQs and Why to Consider an Out-of-Network Therapist .*
+*I do not accept insurance directly.
+See FAQs and OON Explainer.*

 • 1.
 You don’t have to lay on a couch for years to see results.